forrestjacobs/systemctl-bot/README.md

     % cargo build --release
     ```

- 7. Run the bot with enough priviledges for it to call systemctl.
+ 7. Run the bot with enough privileges for it to call systemctl.
 (Once you have this working, you'll probably want to set it up as a systemd service.)

     ```sh
     % sudo ./target/release/systemctl-bot